iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

   [visualize, compare, and run experiments](#visualize-compare-and-run-experiments).
 - Button to [export project data](#export-project-data).

-### Git history and live metrics
+### Git history and live experiments

 The branches and commits in your Git repository are displayed along with the corresponding models, metrics, hyperparameters, and DVC-tracked files.

 [New experiments submitted from Iterative Studio][run-experiments] appear as experiment commits, which are eventually pushed to Git.
-Experiments that you push using the `dvc exp push` command as well as any live metrics that you send using [DVCLive] are displayed in a special experiment row nested under the parent Git commit.
-More details of how live metrics are displayed can be found [here](/doc/studio/user-guide/projects-and-experiments/live-metrics-and-plots#view-live-metrics-and-plots).
+Experiments that you push using the `dvc exp push` command as well as any live experiments that you send using [DVCLive] are displayed in a special experiment row nested under the parent Git commit.
+More details of how live experiments are displayed can be found [here](/doc/studio/user-guide/projects-and-experiments/live-metrics-and-plots#view-live-metrics-and-plots).

 To manually check for updates in your repository, use the `Reload` button 🔄